This post may contain affiliate links. Please read our disclosure policy.

 - Sift in the flour, corn starch, salt, and baking soda then mix just until the dry ingredients disappears.

-- Mix in the milk chocolate chips then using a ¼ cup scoop out 12 equally sized cookie dough balls.
+- Stir in the milk chocolate chips then using a ¼ cup scoop out 12 equally sized cookie dough balls.
 Pull each cookie dough ball in half then press the two pieces together, keeping the jagged-edged facing up (check photos) then place on a parchment paper lined baking sheet.

 - Using a large cookie cutter, (or something wider than your cookies) swoosh around your cookies to form the perfect round thick cookie.
 Allow them to cool a little before transferring them to a wire rack to cool completely.